hkaimio/PoseEdit/design.md

-# Blender Add-on: Pose Data Editor Design
+# Blender Add-on: Pose-Editor Design

-## Overview
+## 1. Overview
-This add-on provides tools for editing pose data captured from video, visualized and animated in Blender.
-It is designed to handle complex scenarios with multiple camera angles and multiple people, providing a workflow to consolidate fragmented tracking data into coherent character poses before editing.
+This document outlines the design for a Blender add-on that provides an end-to-end pipeline for editing motion capture data.
+The workflow starts with editing 2D pose data captured from video, progresses to 3D reconstruction, and finishes with a fully rigged and animated 3D character.

-The core class, `PoseData2D`, encapsulates the final, stitched pose data for a single person in a single camera view and manages the associated Blender objects.
+The add-on is designed to handle complex scenarios with multiple camera angles and multiple people, providing workflows to consolidate fragmented tracking data.
+It will heavily integrate with **Pose2Sim**, a third-party Python library, to handle 3D triangulation, data filtering, and body measurement estimation.

-## Requirements
+## 2. Core Workflows & Requirements

-- **Video Background:** The video from which pose data was extracted can be loaded and displayed as a synchronized background for the markers and skeleton.
+### 2.1.
+2D Pose Editing
-- **Multi-Camera Support:** Support loading data from multiple camera angles into a single Blender scene.
-Each angle has its own video and pose data, and the user can switch between camera views.
+- **Multi-Camera/Multi-Person:** Support loading multiple camera views (video + 2D pose data) and provide a workflow for stitching fragmented person tracks into continuous "Real Person" entities.
-- **Multi-Person Identity Stitching:** Provide a workflow to construct continuous animation tracks for real people by stitching together fragmented tracks from the source data.
+- **Synced Video:** Display the source video as a synchronized background for direct visual reference during editing.
-- **Data Loading:** Pose data is loaded from a directory of JSON files.
-The loader also receives a skeleton definition.
+- **Blender-Native Editing:** All 2D marker data should be editable using standard Blender tools (3D Viewport, Graph Editor, Dope Sheet).
-- **Visualization:** Each marker is visualized as a small sphere.
-The skeleton is realized as a Blender armature whose bones connect the markers.
+- **Hierarchical Tools:** Provide tools for selecting and manipulating entire limbs (e.g., "Select Children" command that also sets the pivot point).

-- **Standard Animation Tools:** All editing should be compatible with Blender's native animation tools (Graph Editor, Dope Sheet, etc.).
+### 2.2.
+3D Motion Capture Pipeline
-- **Hierarchical Manipulation:** Provide a tool to select a marker and all its children based on the skeleton structure.
-This action should also move the transform pivot point to the selected marker's location to facilitate rotating entire limbs.
+- **Camera Calibration:** Load and manage camera calibration data (intrinsics/extrinsics in OpenCV format) required for 3D reconstruction.
-- **Keyframe Effects:** Manually keyframing a marker automatically sets its likelihood to 1.0.
-Users must also be able to mark a marker as occluded (not visible) for a range of frames.
+- **3D Triangulation:** Use `Pose2Sim` to triangulate the corrected 2D marker data from multiple views into a 3D pose.
+This process is iterative.
-- **Data Export:** The edited animation data for a person can be exported to a numpy array.
+- **3D Data Filtering:** Integrate `Pose2Sim`'s filters (e.g., Butterworth, Kalman) to process the raw 3D marker animation curves.

-## Identity Stitching Workflow
+- **Armature Fitting:** Provide a workflow to scale a standard armature to a person's estimated body measurements (calculated via `Pose2Sim`) and then rig it to be driven by the 3D markers using Blender's IK constraints.
-This phase allows the user to build continuous tracks for real people from fragmented raw tracking data.
+- **Finalization:** Bake the IK-driven animation onto the armature and provide export options.

-1.  **Initial Visualization:** Upon loading a camera view, all raw tracks from the pose data are loaded and visualized simultaneously.
-Each raw track will have its own skeleton, markers, a bounding box, and an annotation with its track ID.
+## 3. Detailed Pipeline Stages

-2.  **"Real Person" Creation:** The user creates a "Real Person" entity (e.g., "Alice"), which gets a dedicated armature and a unique color.
+### 3.1.
+2D Identity Stitching
-3.  **Stitching via Keyframed Index:** The Real Person's armature contains a custom property, `active_track_index`, which is keyframed over time.
-The value of this property at any given frame determines which raw track is used as the data source.
-The user scrubs the timeline and adds keyframes to this property to switch between source tracks when the person's tracking ID changes.
+This phase builds continuous tracks for real people from fragmented raw tracking data.

-## Editing and Interaction Workflow
+- **Initial Visualization:** All raw tracks are loaded, each with its own annotated skeleton and markers.
-This section details the process of manually correcting the stitched pose data.
+- **"Real Person" Creation:** The user creates a "Real Person" entity, which gets a dedicated armature.

-1.  **Core Principle:** Editing leverages Blender's standard animation editors.
-Marker locations are stored as f-curves on their transform channels, making them fully editable in the Graph Editor and Dope Sheet.
+- **Stitching via Keyframed Index:** A custom property (`active_track_index`) on the Real Person's armature is keyframed over time to dynamically switch between the raw tracks used as the data source.

-2.  **Manual Keyframing:**
+### 3.2.
+2D Editing and Interaction
-    *   When a user moves a marker in the 3D viewport and inserts a keyframe, the add-on will automatically perform two actions on that frame:
+- **Manual Keyframing:** Moving a marker automatically sets its `likelihood` to 1.0.
-        1. Set the marker's `likelihood` custom property to `1.0`.
+- **Occlusions:** Users can keyframe a `visible` property to mark markers as occluded.
-        2. Set the marker's `visible` custom property to `True`.
+- **Hierarchical Posing:** A "Select Children" command selects a limb and sets the pivot to the root joint for intuitive rotation.

-    *   This reflects that a manual correction is considered a high-confidence observation.
+### 3.3.
+Camera Calibration Management

-3.  **Handling Occlusions:**
+- **Separation of Concerns:** Calibration data is managed separately from pose data, allowing calibrations to be reused across projects and sessions.
-    *   The user can mark a marker as occluded (not visible) over a range of frames.
+- **Data Structure:**
-    *   A UI command will allow them to select a marker and a frame range, and then set the `visible` custom property to `False` and keyframe it accordingly.
+    - An **Extrinsics** file defines the positions of all cameras in a session.

-4.  **Hierarchical Manipulation:**
+    - Each camera in the Extrinsics file references an **Intrinsics** file.
-    *   A "Select Children" UI command is available (e.g., via context menu or a button).
+    - Each 2D pose data set loaded into the project is linked to a specific camera from the active Extrinsics set.
-    *   When the user activates this on a selected marker:
+- **UI:** The add-on will provide a panel for loading and managing these calibration files.

-        1. The command selects the clicked marker and all of its descendants in the skeleton hierarchy (e.g., selecting a shoulder marker also selects the elbow, wrist, and hand).
+### 3.4.
+3D Triangulation
-        2. Crucially, Blender's transform pivot point is automatically moved to the location of the initially selected marker (the root of the hierarchy).
+- **Engine:** Uses a function from the `Pose2Sim` library.
-    *   This allows the user to intuitively rotate or scale the entire limb from the correct joint.
+- **Inputs:** Two or more sets of 2D marker data (as NumPy arrays) and the corresponding camera calibration data.

-## Key Use Case Flow
+- **Process:** The user selects the "Real Persons" they want to triangulate.
+The add-on gathers the 2D data from all available camera views for that person and passes it to `Pose2Sim`.
-1.  **Setup:** Install and enable the add-on.
-Add camera views (video + pose data) to the project.
+- **Output:** A set of 3D markers (e.g., empties) animated in Blender.
+We will aim to modify the process to output and store metadata as custom properties on each 3D marker:

-2.  **Identity Stitching:** For each camera view, visualize all raw tracks.
-Create "Real Person" armatures and use the keyframed `active_track_index` property to stitch together the correct animation sequences from the various raw tracks.
+    - `reprojection_error`: The calculated error for the triangulation at that frame.

-3.  **Editing and Refinement:**
+    - `contributing_views`: A list of camera views used to calculate the marker's position at that frame.
-    *   Once stitched, hide the raw data visualizations to focus on the "Real Person" armatures.
+- **Iterative Workflow:** The user can review the 3D output, go back to the 2D views to correct marker positions for frames with high reprojection error, and then re-run triangulation on a specific frame range.

-    *   Use the editing tools described in the **Editing and Interaction Workflow** section to correct the pose.
-This includes moving markers directly, using the Graph Editor, using the "Select Children" command to pose limbs, and marking occlusions.
+### 3.5.
+3D Data Filtering
-    *   Switch between camera views to ensure consistency.
+- **Engine:** Uses filtering functions from `Pose2Sim` (Butterworth, median, Kalman, etc.).

-4.  **Export:** Select a "Real Person" and export their final, corrected animation data to a NumPy file.
+- **Process:** The user selects a 3D marker set and applies one or more filters via the UI.

-## Class Design: PoseData2D
+- **Implementation:** The filter is applied to the f-curves of the 3D markers' location channels.
-Represents a single, continuous pose for one person.
+- **Reversibility:** Before filtering, the original f-curves are saved to a custom property on the marker object, allowing the user to revert the filtering operation if needed.

-### Constructor
+### 3.6.
+Armature Fitting and Rigging
-- Parameters:
+This is a two-step process to create the final animated character.
-	- `parent_object`: Blender object (geometry parent).
+1.  **Armature Scaling:**
-	- `base_color`: tuple (RGBA).
+    *   **Measurement Estimation:** Use `Pose2Sim` to estimate body measurements from the 3D marker data.
-	- `skeleton`: Skeleton structure.
+    *   **UI:** The add-on will display these measurements and allow the user to edit them.
-	- `stitched_pose_data`: The consolidated pose data for a single person, passed in after the identity stitching phase.
+    *   **Saving/Loading:** Person-specific measurements can be saved and reused in other projects.

-### Methods
+    *   **Application:** The user selects a target armature, and the add-on scales its bones to match the final measurements.
-- `load_pose_data()`: Now takes the `stitched_pose_data` and creates the spheres, armature, and keyframes.
+2.  **IK Rigging:**
-- `select_children(marker_name)`: Selects all child markers and sets the pivot point.
+    *   After scaling, the add-on will automatically create an IK rig.
+It will add IK constraints to the armature's limbs and target them to the corresponding 3D markers.
-- (Other methods like `update_marker_colors`, `get_animation_array` remain largely the same).
+    *   It will support setting this up for a standard Blender human armature (e.g., Rigify).

-## Data Flow
+### 3.7.
+Finalization
-1. User sets up camera views (video + pose data directory).
+- **Baking:** Once the user is satisfied with the IK-driven motion, they can "bake" the animation.
+This removes the constraints and keys the final rotation, location, and scale directly onto the armature's deforming bones.
-2. For each view, the user performs identity stitching using the keyframed index method to map raw tracks to final, "Real Person" armatures.
+- **Export:** The baked armature can be exported to other software using standard Blender exporters (e.g., FBX, glTF).

-3. The animation data for the Real Person is dynamically sourced from the underlying raw tracks based on the `active_track_index` property.
+## 4. Overall Key Use Case Flow
-4. After stitching, the user can directly edit the markers on the Real Person's armature using the defined editing workflows.
+1.  **Project Setup:** Load camera views (video + 2D data) and the corresponding camera calibration files.
-5. User exports the final, edited data.
+2.  **2D Stitching & Editing:** Create "Real Person" entities and stitch their tracks.
+Correct the 2D marker data in all views.

-## Extensibility
+3.  **3D Triangulation:** Run triangulation on the corrected 2D data to generate animated 3D markers.
-- Support for 3D pose data by extending `PoseData2D` to `PoseData3D`.
+4.  **Iterative 3D/2D Refinement:** Review the 3D markers.
+If errors exist (e.g., high reprojection error), go back to the 2D views, fix the markers on the problematic frames, and re-triangulate.
-- More advanced editing tools, such as interpolation between keyframes.
+5.  **3D Filtering:** Apply filters (e.g., Butterworth) to the 3D marker animation curves to smooth the motion.

-## References
+6.  **Armature Scaling:** Generate and fine-tune body measurements and scale a target armature.
-- Marker data format: See `2d-markers.py`
+7.  **IK Rigging:** Automatically set up IK constraints to make the scaled armature follow the 3D markers.
-- Skeleton structure: See `skeletons.py`
+8.  **Baking & Export:** Bake the final animation onto the armature and export it.